 - Mindjet – This is the probably one of the most robust mindmapping software that you can choose, but it is quite expensive.

-The truth is that building a new product features takes a lot of time.
-It might sound exciting to tell your team about the new upcoming product features and the plans behind it, but it still requires a lot of time and resources.
-For instance, when it came to building out our website widget, we totally forgot about all the bugs and errors that our users might be running into.
-We estimated that it would only take 4-6 weeks to actually build it out, but then we missed out on the fact that it might take an additional 2-4 weeks just to test and figure out bugs.
+The truth is that building new product features takes a lot of time.
+It might sound exciting to tell your team about the plans to create the new upcoming product features, but it still requires a lot of time and resources.
+For instance, when it came to building out our website widget, we totally forgot about all the bugs our users might encounter.
+We estimated that it would only take 4-6 weeks to build it out.
+But we didn’t plan that it might take an additional 2-4 weeks just to fix the bugs.

-There are also a lot of obstacles that come along with building out a new product feature, which is why it is vital to map everything out from the beginning in order to prioritize your tasks.
+There are plenty of obstacles that come along with building out a new product feature.
+This is why it is vital to map everything out from the beginning in order to prioritize your tasks.
 This is like a brainstorming session.

 Here’s an example mindmap flowchart that one of our customer Hubstaff put together to achieve their 70k monthly recurring revenue goals.

 As you can see, their main goal is 70k in MRR and they listed out all the obstacles that are currently in the way.
 This is a great way to start prioritizing.
 In the product feature case, you might want to replace the 70k MRR in the middle with the product feature that you are looking to launch.

 Acting on customer feedback